HungryVovka/Codewars-Python/README.md

 # Codewars-Python
 ATTENTION!
-DO NOT rewrite the code verbatim, otherwise you may get a ban on the platform for cheating (takes into account spaces, newlines, brackets and similar variable names).
+DO NOT rewrite my code verbatim, otherwise you may get a ban on the platform for cheating (takes into account spaces, newlines, brackets and similar variable names).

 My assignment solutions of Codewars tasks by using Python.